Kwrossait1102/Monitoring-Tool-for-Webpage/README.md

 ### 2. Install dependencies

-Before installing dependencies, you should have already installed **Python 3.10+** on your device.
+Before installing dependencies, you should have already installed **Python 3.10+** and **PostgreSQL** on your device.
-To install all required packages, run the following command:
+To install all required packages, run the following command in the **root directory of the project**:

 ```bash
 pip install -r requirements.txt